 - What do I need to synchronize on?
 CREATES, UPDATES, and/or DELETES?

-You can setup a webhook to listen for when a ticket is created or updated, and then specify which URL you want, and what specific data you would like returned in the body (e.g. ticket ID and status).
-An example of response from Zendesk is shown below for Standard Event Webhooks.
-Here ^ you will see a quick walkthrough of the Zendesk UI to create the event trigger.
-Learn more from our Developer Documentation on Zendesk Events.
+You can set up a webhook to listen for when a ticket is created or updated and then specify which URL you want and what specific data you would like returned in the body (e.g. ticket ID and status).

-Here is an example of response Zendesk would return as the body of a POST for a webhook.
-With this, you can use the ticket ID to do a GET and get more information on the ticket that was updated:
+Here is an example response Zendesk would return as the body of a POST for a webhook.
+With this, you can use the ticket ID to do a GET and receive more information from the ticket that was updated:

-Here is an example of response from a Salesforce webhook.
-Keep in mind that Salesforce does not inherently support webhooks; they have internal language to create webhooks.
-The example below comes from an ApexTrigger class that we wrote to post our events URL when an object is created, updated, or deleted.
+Here is an example response from a Salesforce webhook.
+Keep in mind that Salesforce does not inherently support webhooks - they have internal language to create webhooks.
+The example below comes from an ApexTrigger class that the Cloud Elements team wrote to post our events URL when an object is created, updated, or deleted.
 To work with Salesforce, you have to write custom code that will send data to your specified endpoint.

-When an endpoint does not support webhooks you will need to implement a polling framework in order to consume events.
-This is a more significant effort, as your application now needs to call out to the endpoint to check if anything has changed since the last API call.
+When an API endpoint does not support webhooks, you will need to implement a polling framework to consume events.
+This is a more significant effort, as your application now needs to call out to the endpoint periodically to check if anything has changed since the last API call.

-By creating a polling framework we are getting a POST call from an endpoint provider.
-We are making the GET requests to the provider at a certain time interval (every minute, every hour, every day), to retrieve any changes that have been made within that time interval.
-You can setup the framework by searching for the last modified date. (*This all depends on what the end provider supports, search our developer documentation for specifics on each of our integration endpoints limitations).
+By creating a polling framework, we are receiving a POST call from an endpoint provider.
+We are also making GET requests to the provider at a certain time interval (e.x., every minute, every hour, every day...) to retrieve any changes that have been made within the time interval.